 As an athlete, your body seeks for natural ways to find inner balance.
 Acupuncture can preserve your strength from within, therefore it is possible to enhance your athletic performance.

-If you are interested in trying Acupuncture Injection Therapy or are interested in any other aspects of Traditional Chinese Medicine, book an appointment today by phoning 604-260-2713 or clicking the button below.
+If you are interested in trying Acupuncture Injection Therapy or are interested in any other aspects of Traditional Chinese Medicine, book an appointment today by phoning 604-260-2713 or visit us in person.

 Sfara, M. (2013) “The Use of Acupuncture in Sports Medicine”.
 Utah State University